alexis-moins/pm/README.md

 PM_INSTALL_DIR=$(pwd) ./pm link
 ```

 The last command creates a symbolic link to the `pm` script in the `~/.local/bin/` directory (you can also change the link destination path).

-Finally, if you did not clone the repository in `~/.pm`, run the don't forget to set the `PM_INSTALL_DIR` environment variable globally afterwards!
+> If you did not clone the repository in `~/.pm`, don't forget to set the `PM_INSTALL_DIR` environment variable globally afterwards!

 ### Manually